 Get Ready To Do Some Work (Which is a Good Thing)

-As with any part of your marketing strategy, this one is also going to require some work to be successful.
+As with any part of your marketing strategy, this one will also require some work to be successful.
 There are tricks to making your client newsletter easier to compile and produce each month:

 - Gather interesting ideas and articles all month long.
-Bookmark helpful websites, clip out interesting newspaper articles; anything that is relevant to your practice and your clients.
+Bookmark helpful websites, clip out interesting newspaper articles, and anything relevant to your practice and your clients.

 - Mine your blog for ideas.
 You should already be writing interesting little tidbits in your blog, and they're great fodder for client newsletter articles.